Blueprint-Finance/concrete-docs/docs/03-Borrow/enable-concrete.md

 2. **Enable or Disable Protection**:
    - Users can choose to disable the default protection by toggling the **disable** button next to the **Concrete Lite** status.
    - If disabled, users are fully exposed to the underlying market’s liquidation penalties.

+### Loan Overview Details

+1. **LTV (Loan-to-Value):**
+   - Displays the percentage of the loan amount relative to the value of the collateral.
+   - In this case, the LTV is 51.23%, indicating the health of the position.

+2. **Loan Health:**
+   - A visual bar showing the current health status of the loan.
+   - As marked "Healthy," it shows that the loan is far from the liquidation threshold.

+3. **Liquidation LTV & Price:**
+   - Liquidation LTV: 80.80%, representing the point at which liquidation occurs.
+   - Liquidation Price: $1,547.89, the collateral value at which liquidation would be triggered.

+4. **Current Collateral Price:**
+   - The market price of the collateralized asset, $2,443.85.

+5. **Concrete Lite Status:**
+   - **Active** status indicates automatic foreclosure protection is enabled.
+   - Reduces liquidation penalties by performing a controlled foreclosure before full liquidation occurs, minimizing user losses.

+### Loan Details

+1. **Amount Supplied & Supplied Value:**
+   - Indicates the user deposited 119.928 WETH, valued at $292,811.70.

+2. **Total Debt & Net APR:**
+   - Displays the current outstanding loan value ($149,993.45) and the applied interest rate (13.59% Net APR).

+3. **History Section:**
+   - A record of all loan-related actions, including:
+     - **Initial Borrow**: User borrowed $150,000 USDC.
+     - **Subscribe Protection**: Protection Status.
+     - **Cancel Protection**: Shows attempts to deactivate protection.